If you’re a fan of the TestMonitor blog, you already know that we’ve previously shared the many benefits of user acceptance testing (UAT).

 Question 4: What UAT Tool Is Right for Our Project?

-We’ve saved this question for last, but it’s certainly not least.
+We’ve saved this question for last, but it’s certainly not the least.
 In fact, choosing the best UAT for your project is a primary part of the planning phase.

 Your project deserves a superior UAT toolkit that advances your team’s efforts to create test cases based on requirements, applications, and risks.
 A scalable, comprehensive platform like TestMonitor follows best practices in UAT planning that results in optimal onboarding of end users.